Ukrainians turn Kiev street into shrine to their dead

 Yanukovich refused to resign, accusing his opponents of carrying out a coup.

-The protest camp on Independence Square, a highly organized tent village complete with portaloos, medics and a steady supply of hot drinks and food, remains.
+The protest camp on Independence Square, a highly organised tent village complete with portaloos, medics and a steady supply of hot drinks and food, remains.

 (Writing by Matt Robinson; Editing by Larry King)